vsoch/askci/paper/paper.md

 of tickets or in-person help is essential, documentation usually falls to the wayside.

 Badly needed is a collaborative solution to take the burden off of any individual center or group, and one that moves knowledge into the open source domain.
-Recent efforts have aspired to help with this lack of resources, including ask.ci [@askci], a discourse installation that provides a discussion forum for many academic centers to answer questions about cyberinfrastructure.
-However, topics on ask.ci do not represent holistic knowledge, but rather individual questions that a user would still need to browse through to form some cohesive understanding.
-Still missing from this landscape is a holistic representation of a concept or idea, and one that is still embedded with questions so that a user can easily navigate to a location in an article that answers a specific question.

 ## Concepts